xsdk-project/HandsOnLessons/lessons/iterativesolvers/lesson.md

 The source code is included in [ex2p.c](./ex2p.c)

 Notes: Normally PETSc options can be passed in as command line arguments but MFEM turns off this capability, thus they must be passed either in a file or in the PETSC_OPTIONS environmental variable.
+See the file rc_ex2p for the PETSc options that are supplied to the application in these examples.

 ### Run 1: Run with Jacobi preconditioner